Who are we

 As such, our work and the research we initiate are rooted in the belief that all dwellers have the right to play an active role in creating the future of their desired city.
 Our projects aim to forge possibilities that make urban planning a democratic process where ordinary citizens can understand, judge and take decisions to make interesting, viable and just spaces.

-Nadine is a practicing designer and urbanist.
+Nadine is a practicing designer and urbanist, and co-founder of Public Works Studio.
 She researches socio-spatial phenomena through multidisciplinary methods; including mapping, imagery and film as both processes of investigation and representation.
-She is the author of “Evicting Sovereignty: Lebanon’s Housing Tenants from Citizens to Obstacles”.
-As part of her research on the implications of rent control on urban change and the processes of eviction in Beirut, she co-directed “Beyhum Street: Mapping Place Narratives”.
-She is also a graphic design instructor at the Lebanese University.
+As part of her research on urban displacement, she authored “Evicting Sovereignty: Lebanon’s Housing Tenants from Citizens to Obstacles”, and co-directed “Beyhum Street: Mapping Place Narratives”.
+Nadine is also a graphic design instructor at the Lebanese University.